txctxc/experience/README.md

 # experience
-To document personal experience in order not to forget.
+To document personal experience in order not to forget.\
+learning by doing\
+learning by 模仿